Deadly violence resumes in Myanmar after peaceful protests - WTMJ

-YANGON, Myanmar (AP) — At least two people protesting last month’s military coup were reported shot and killed by security forces Tuesday after a morning of peaceful marches in parts of Myanmar.
+YANGON, Myanmar (AP) — At least two people protesting last month’s military coup were reported shot and killed by Myanmar security forces Tuesday after a morning of peaceful marches.

 The independent Assistance Association for Political Prisoners said 183 people have been killed since the coup.